 Tampa Bay Buccaneers at Atlanta Falcons (-7.5)

 The Bucs have struggled over the last month and the Falcons have already clinched home field advantage throughout the NFC playoffs.
 As a result, two questions jump out at me: 1) Will Atlanta play all of its starters for any (or all) of the game and 2) is Josh Freeman really providing defenses with “tells” and if so, will he be able to fix that problem before this game?
 Atlanta coach Mike Smith has said that his team will play to win, but it still has to be a possibility that while that may be true, Atlanta may also choose to rest players in the second half.
 On the side of the Bucs, one can’t expect Greg Schiano to lie down, as he doesn’t even do that in the final seconds of decided games.
 Tampa Bay’s pass defense is ranked last in the league, leaving Atlanta’s potent pass game to likely put up points.
 But again, it comes back to how long they will play, combined with the Bucs’ offense, which has plenty of talented pieces.
 In the end, this game means nothing to Atlanta.
 While Mike Smith says Atlanta will play the entire game, that’s questionable.
 Atlanta could have an early lead, only to see Tampa Bay cut into it during the second half.
 That’s why a touchdown game seems more likely here.
-Take the Bucs and the points.
+Take the Bucs and the points in NFL Week 17.

 KP’s Pick: Tampa Bay